Japan government downgrades consumer spending, exports as economy stutters

 Worries that the Chinese government may not be able to prop up the economy have sparked talk of capital flight from a broad range of emerging markets, which could hurt global export demand and weaken Japan's outlook.

-Japan's gross domestic product contracted a annualised 1.6 percent in April-June as exports slumped and consumers cut back spending.
+Japan's gross domestic product contracted a annualized 1.6 percent in April-June as exports slumped and consumers cut back spending.

 The economy is expected to resume growing in the current quarter, but worries about the global economy could hurt household and corporate sentiment.